att-innovate/netQuil/docs/getting-started.rst

     easy_install netquil

-To instead install NetQuil from the source, clone the repository.
+To instead install netQuil from the source, clone the repository.

 .. code:: python